Amidst threats, Kadri scores 3 in Avs' 6-3 win over Blues

 The AP verified the existence of Twitter posts sent to the official Avalanche team account and to Kadri’s calling him “Arab scum” and referencing terrorism.
 Other posts, some of which have since been deleted, included death threats.
 One was still up hours before Game 4.

-It was not clear if the social media posts were the subject of league, team or police investigation or if there were other threats made toward Kadri, who is of Lebanese descent.
+It was not clear if the social media posts were the subject of league, team or police investigation or if there were other threats made toward Kadri, who is of Lebanese descent and born in London, Ontario.

+Sadly, Kadri acknowledged, he’s been dealing with racial slurs for much of his life.

+“I’m getting good at just putting it in the rearview mirror,” he said.
+“It’s a big deal.
+I try to act like it’s not, and I just keep moving forward.”

 “Unfortunately people think they have the freedom to say and do whatever they want,” Colorado captain Gabriel Landeskog said.
 “But we always have security and this is no different.”